GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-networking-e-nva-bgp/README.md

 By default, the design assumes that:

 - on-premise networks (and related resources) are considered trusted.
 As such, the VPNs connecting with on-premises are terminated in GCP, in the trusted VPC
 - the public Internet is considered untrusted.
-As such [Cloud NAT](https://cloud.google.com/nat/docs/overview) has been deployed in the untrusted landing VPC only.
+As such [Cloud NAT](https://cloud.google.com/nat/docs/overview) is deployed in the untrusted landing VPC only.
 Also, the default route is set to carry traffic from the trusted VPCs, through the NVAs, to the untrusted VPC.
 - cross-spoke (environment) traffic and traffic from any untrusted network to any trusted network (and vice versa) pass through the NVAs.
 - any traffic from a trusted network to an untrusted network (e.g. Internet) is natted by the NVAs.
 Users can configure further exclusions.